stackbit-projects/marvelous-oak-de7bc/src/pages/about.md

       relativeUrl: true
 template: page
 ---

-We are a team of productivity nuts that love to get stuff done without the stress of time management.
+We are a team of productivity nuts that love to get stuff done without time management stress.
 We work together to optimize workflows, understand use cases and set up our app to be the most productive and useful tool for us, internally, and for you.

 ![Our team](/images/team.jpg)

-## Work Life Balance
+## Work-Life Balance

 Our goal is for work and life to be controlled in one place, to help you maintain a zen state of mind.

 > "Tasks and deadlines should not control our time.
 We should control what when to pay attention to which task." -- Lorinda Mamo, Designer

-With App Land, we strive to make it clear and easy to follow a healthy routine of work effectiveness, collaboration, and also family time and social events.
+With App Land, we strive to make it clear and easy to follow healthy work effectiveness, collaboration, and family time and social events.

 ## We Value Your YOU Time